-Bassist Samuel Hager has been a member of the San Diego Symphony Orchestra since October of 2006 and will be Acting Associate Principal through the 2015-16 season.
-A native of Waukegan, IL, Samuel earned his bachelor's degree in Double Bass Performance from Indiana University as a student of Bruce Bransby.
+Bassist Samuel Hager has been a member of the San Diego Symphony Orchestra since October of 2006, and during that time he has served two seasons as Acting Associate Principal Bass.
+A native of Waukegan, IL, Mr. Hager earned his bachelor's degree in Double Bass Performance from Indiana University as a student of Bruce Bransby.
 Mr. Hager continued his studies with David Moore at the University of Southern California, where he received a Graduate Certificate in 2005.

 Before joining the SDSO, Mr. Hager played one season with the Oregon Symphony, and was a member of the Fort Wayne Philharmonic, Evansville Philharmonic and Owensboro Symphony.
 During his time in Los Angeles he was privileged to work with the Los Angeles Philharmonic, Long Beach Symphony and Riverside Philharmonic.

-Mr. Hager spent six summers as a full scholarship Orchestral Fellowship student at the Aspen Music Festival where he was exposed to world class teachers and performers, as well as the great outdoors.
-While in Aspen, Sam spent many free days exploring the “Colorado fourteeners” and continues to hike and climb mountains here in California.
+Mr. Hager spent six summers as a full scholarship Orchestral Fellowship student at the Aspen Music Festival where he was exposed to world class teachers, conductors and performers, as well as the great outdoors.
+While in Aspen, Mr. Hager spent many free days exploring the “Colorado fourteeners” and continues to hike and climb mountains here in California.

 Samuel Hager plays on a Modern Italian double bass circa 1930 made by Giuseppe Tarantino.